 No surprise that this is my final piece of advice for changing your mindset.
 I love laughter, both as a lifestyle (take life as it comes, and don't take it too seriously), and as a practice to help us move past mistakes and enjoy life.
 When you make a mistake, or find yourself getting overwhelmed by an assignment, try to laugh about it.
 You're human, and you make mistakes.
 They're not a big deal, and they do not define you.

 The last piece of advice I have as you try to track these goals and move towards less perfectionistic habits and thoughts is to journal.
 Whether in a planner, a notebook, or a diary you bought just for the occasion, journal your thoughts and feelings as you change your thoughts and lifestyle.
 Use your entries as a chance to remind yourself of the statements above, to reflect on your progress, and to grow as a person.
 You will find some great questions to keep in mind as you journal on page 10 of your workbook.

 Resources on How to Overcome Perfectionism

 In my research for this post, two websites really stood out to me.
 The first is this great PDF by AnxietyBC, with tons of tips and information on understanding and moving past perfectionism.
-The second is this absolutely extraordinary free resource by the Centre for Clinical Intervention, which has nine modules for dealing with, tracking, and understanding perfectionism.
+The second is this absolutely great free resource by the Centre for Clinical Intervention, which has nine modules for dealing with, tracking, and understanding perfectionism.
 This resource was major in helping to set up this post and workbook, so thank you to the CCI!
 Be sure to check out their website and resources here.
-They are invaluable.
+They're amazing!

 I hope these tips will help you deal with perfectionism and overcome your negative thinking.
 But it's time to hear from you!